Registration service with host verification

 The Wazuh agent registration can be adjusted by using different agent-auth options.

-Open a Powershell or CMD session in the Windows Wazuh agent's host and start a CMD or a Powershell as an Administrator
+Open a Powershell or CMD session in the Windows Wazuh agent's host and start a CMD or a Powershell as an Administrator.

 The Wazuh agent's installation directory depends on the architecture of the host:

-C:\Program Files (x86)\ossec-agent
+C:\Program Files (x86)\ossec-agentforx86_64hosts.

-C:\Program Files\ossec-agent
+C:\Program Files\ossec-agentforx86hosts.Note

 This guide supposes that the Wazuh agent is installed in a

-host.
-The installation path will be:C:\Program Files (x86)\ossec-agent
+x86_64host.
+The installation path will be:C:\Program Files (x86)\ossec-agent.

 Copy the CA (

-file) previously created on the Wazuh manager to theC:\Program Files (x86)\ossec-agent
+.pemfile) previously created on the Wazuh manager to theC:\Program Files (x86)\ossec-agentfolder:# cp rootCA.pem C:\Program Files (x86)\ossec-agent

 To register the Wazuh agent, run the

-utility providing the Wazuh manager’s IP address and location of the CA:# C:\Program Files (x86)\ossec-agent\agent-auth.exe -m <manager_IP> -v C:\Program Files (x86)\ossec-agent\rootCA.pem
+agent-authutility providing the Wazuh manager’s IP address and location of the CA:# C:\Program Files (x86)\ossec-agent\agent-auth.exe -m <manager_IP> -v C:\Program Files (x86)\ossec-agent\rootCA.pem

 If the new Wazuh agent’s name is not provided, it is set automatically using hostname.
 To specify the Wazuh agent's name add

-to the command above.Note
+-A <agent_name>to the command above.Note

 Note that this method must include the

-that indicates the location of the CA. If this option is not included, a warning message will be displayed and the connection will be established without verifying the Wazuh manager.To enable the communication with the Wazuh manager, edit the Wazuh agent's configuration file placed at
+-v optionthat indicates the location of the CA. If this option is not included, a warning message will be displayed and the connection will be established without verifying the Wazuh manager.To enable the communication with the Wazuh manager, edit the Wazuh agent's configuration file placed at

-C:\Program Files (x86)\ossec-agent\ossec.conf
+C:\Program Files (x86)\ossec-agent\ossec.conf.In the

-has to be replaced with the Wazuh server's IP address or the DNS name:<client> <server> <address>MANAGER_IP</address> ... </server> </client>
+<client><server>section,MANAGER_IPhas to be replaced with the Wazuh server's IP address or the DNS name:<client> <server> <address>MANAGER_IP</address> ... </server> </client>

 Restart the Wazuh agent: